Fergus-dev/pands-project/README.md

 ## The Iris Dataset
 The Iris dataset consists of 150 samples of three different species of Iris flowers: setosa, versicolor and virginica.
 For each sample, there is data on four features: sepal length, sepal width, petal length, and petal width - all measured in centimeteres.

 The Iris dataset seems to be a good choice for training machine learning algorithms because of its simplicity.
-There are only four features across three species of flowers, and [online sources](https://www.geeksforgeeks.org/iris-dataset/) claim that these features clearly distinguish one species of flower from another, so if training a machine learning model to predict a category based on the details provided, this dataset seems to be a very straightforward way of doing so.
+There are only four features across three species of flowers, and [online sources](https://www.geeksforgeeks.org/iris-dataset/) claim that these features clearly distinguish one species of flower from another, so if training a machine learning model to predict a category based on the details provided, this dataset seems to be a very good choice doing so.

-For the same reason, It could be a good choice for performing data analysis tasks in python, because when producing scatter plots or histograms, being able to see clear distinctions in the features between species will let us know we are doing this correctly.
-It will also allow me to focus on the data analysis tasks, rather than getting overwhelmed or confused by a large and complicated dataset.
+The simplicity of the dataset also makes it a good choice to learn data analysis through python, as it will allow me to focus on the data analysis tasks rather than getting overwhelmed or confused by a large and complicated dataset.

 ## How to use this project
-You can follow my investigations into the Iris dataset to help yourself learn the Python programming language as it relates to data analysis by cloning this repository to your machine, or downloading my Jupyter notebook and Python script, along with the Iris dataset.
+You can follow my investigations into the Iris dataset to help yourself learn the Python programming language as it relates to data analysis by cloning this repository to your machine, or downloading my Jupyter notebook and Python script, along with the Iris dataset, from this repository individually.
 All necessary files are available in this repository and are labelled as follows:

   - Jupyter Notebook: analysis_notebook.ipynb
   - Python Script: analysis.py